 Allison loves working with moms because they are always putting things off.
 They wait for the perfect time to get things done.
-Wait until they’re kid is sleeping better, or starts Kindergarten, or whatever it may be.
+Wait until their kid is sleeping better, or starts Kindergarten, or whatever it may be.
 Her business website is “make biz happen” and I just love that idea.
 Just make it happen.
 Cue the Mariah Carey music.

 They’re waiting for the perfect time that will never come.
 Because life will always be happening and there is no perfect time to take action.
 Oh wait, yes there is…right now.
 Duh.